RitLuck/New_theme/content/technical/2025/02/index.md

 P.S.
 It can also generate code. 😎

-## Installing Amazon Q for command line
+## Installing Amazon Q for the Command Line

 The installation is rather simple.
 You can just follow the [official documentation](https://docs.aws.amazon.com/amazonq/latest/qdeveloper-ug/command-line-installing.html)